 In the end, bring what you can afford to bring.
-I know that creating inventory is an investment of both time and supplies.
+I know that creating an inventory is an investment of both time and supplies.
 Some sellers can afford to bring thousands of dollars in inventory and others can’t.

 You’ll need to decide what is best for you and your business for each show, knowing that you’re gradually growing and making new plans as you find what works for you and what doesn’t.

 The whole process is about learning who your customer is, where she is, and how you can appeal to her.
 As time goes on, you’ll hone in on your market and be able to estimate your inventory and sales goals with more and more accuracy.

 In my own business, I use an Excel spreadsheet to track my inventory and its value.
-That way, I know exactly how much more product I need to make before each show.
+That way, I know exactly how much more products I need to make before each show.
 Now, I’ve made the editable spreadsheet available to you!

 Simply click the link below to opt-in and download your spreadsheet.
 Then, add your sales goals and product data and the built-in formulas will calculate your wholesale and retail pricing and your inventory value and needs for you.